-We hope that this sample itinerary offers you a good idea of what this trip offers.
-In the end, each of our trips is best crafted by working together with our guests and clients.
-Ultimately, we look at a successful trip as requiring collaboration to come up with the best components.
-Each trip’s duration, activity types, and level of difficulty may be adapted to meet a party’s goals and wishes.
+We hope that this sample itinerary highlights what this trip offers.
+Ideally, each trip is best crafted by working together with our guests to best meet their needs.
+Each trip’s length, activity types, and skill level may be adapted to meet each party's goals and desires.

-Whether you choose an established itinerary or create one of your own, our commitment is to accommodating your interests and to providing you with a thoroughly enjoyable, safe and memorable experience.
-Even after living here for more than 25 years this land still thrills us and we love sharing it with others.
+Whether you choose an established itinerary or create one of your own, our commitment is to accommodate your interests and to provide you with a thoroughly enjoyable, safe and memorable experience.
 We look forward to hosting you at our wilderness ranch home.

 Other Sample Itineraries: